jeromemassot/datasetcreator/README.md

 # datasetcreator

 This webapp is dedicated to Geosciences Images labeling, in particular classification among 57 categories related to Economic Geology, in particular Oil and Gas.
+Each image has an attached caption.